Victor Costello: Other work and family

-Costello provides TV and radio analysis for RTÉ Sport on field events in major athletics championships, including the 2012 London Olympics.
+Costello provides TV and radio analysis for RTÉ Sport on-field events in major athletics championships, including the 2012 London Olympics.
 He also works as a pilot for Ryan Air, and is a committee member of the rugby sevens club, Shamrock Warriors.
 His sister Suzanne is an Irish international hockey player, sprinter and director of the Samaritans (Charity).
-His father Paddy ('Butch') was also a shot putter and Irish International rugby player, playing second row.
+His father Paddy was also a shot putter and Irish International rugby player, playing second row.